 An overview of Alaska health status and factors influencing health.
-Contains information about population characterstics, social and economic factors, health outcomes, and health equity issues in Alaska.
+Contains information about population characteristics, social and economic factors, health outcomes, and health equity issues in Alaska.

 - Healthy Alaskans 2010 Health Status Progress Report on Leading Health Indicators

 An overview of HA2010 leading health indicators with data to track progress, where available.

 - 71 Potential Leading Health Indicators

 An overview of 71 of the potential leading health indicators considered for the 25 Leading Health Priorities by the HA2020 Advisory Team.
 This document was created midway through the process to inform decision-making.